 So on one side, I was super scared to fail and to create stuff that didn’t meet my standards (which were, of course, way too high), and on the other side, I wasn’t allowed to quit.
 How about being stuck in the twilight zone of reliving your patterns over and over?
 I followed her advice and quit putting myself out there when my anxiety just rose too high.
 That’s where you guys lost me for a while.
 And you may again; I don’t know.
 I’ve accepted that I’m just an anxious person.

 But the allowance to quit kept lingering in my mind, and I wondered why I replied with so much anxiety to visibility issues.
 And then it came to me.
 I was creating things there weren’t aligned with who I am – trying to “sell” things that I had left behind me because I grew over it.
 I needed to allow myself to change the subject of what I’m writing about.
 When I saw that, I knew I had to come out with my new spiritual concept.
 It took me a year to not only study it, but I also had to get over another discussion with my inner critic, who told me you’d find me a weirdo who’d now really lost it.
 But it still felt good and slowly but surely I got used to the idea that I might actually have something to say about living a soul-aligned life.
 So, there you go.
 Another weirdo blog post was written.
 I hope you liked it. 😉

 In my dealings with my inner critic, I’ve noticed that the moment I understood who I really am as a soul by reading my Divine Soul Blueprint in an Akashic Records Reading, it became so much easier to decide what was right for me or not.
 Suddenly I knew it if things were aligned with who I am or not!
 It was such a relief but also such an insight into how easy this really was.

-If you want to know more about the Akashic Records Readings I do as a Soul Realignment Practitioner, click here.
+If you want to know more about the Akashic Records Readings I do, click here.